wilsonwei123/mini-projects/README.md

 # mini-projects
-Playing around with small programs in spare time
+A lot of random projects I made for fun in my spare time can be found here.